kuehnberger/vagrant-win11-carelink/README.md

 # Installation
 Install VirtualBox and Vagrant on your Linux, then on the shell do:

-git clone vagrant-win11-vm-carelink
+	git clone vagrant-win11-vm-carelink && cd vagrant-win11-vm-carelink
-cd vagrant-win11-vm-carelink
 	vagrant up

-The initial install might take up to 45 minutes, depending on your bandwidth and the number of windows-updates.
+The initial install might take up to 20 minutes, depending on your bandwidth and the number of windows-updates.

 You can cut down the initial installation to under 20 minutes by deleting the block: "# Windows Update Provisioner" in the Vagrantfile.

-Subsequent startups need less than 2 minutes.
+Subsequent startups need less than one minutes.

 # Usage after initial installation

 To stop the VM use:
 	vagrant halt

 To restart the VM use:
 	vagrant up